eclipse/steady/docs/public/content/user/manuals/analysis.md

 #### Multi-module Maven projects

-The report goal should be called in a separate build step, e.g., `mvn -Dvulas vulas:report`.
-It must NOT be called together with other goals, e.g., `mvn -Dvulas compile vulas:app vulas:report`, because the build may fail before `app` and other goals are executed for all the modules.
+The report goal should be called in a separate build step, e.g., `mvn -Dsteady steady:report`.
+It must NOT be called together with other goals, e.g., `mvn -Dsteady compile steady:app steady:report`, because the build may fail before `app` and other goals are executed for all the modules.
 Alternatively, you can use the Maven option `--fail-at-end` (see [here](https://maven.apache.org/guides/mini/guide-multiple-modules.html) for more info).

 #### Result